'data.frame': 24140 obs. of 3 variables:

 Tell R to assume timezone is Greenwich Mean Time (or Universal Time Coordinated = UTC)

-column using base R. The “%Y-%m-%d %H:%M:%OS” format works by default, but many common formats need to be specified with a format
+Make a Dtm column using base R. The “%Y-%m-%d %H:%M:%OS” format works by default, but many common formats need to be specified with a format argument (?strptime).

 dta_b <- dta # make a copy so we can compare approaches later